-Does an employee have to follow their company if they move?
+Does an employee have to follow his company if she moves?

-Verified 06 August 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 06 August 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-An employee may not refuse a change of place of work if the employee is in one of the following 2 cases:
+The employee may not refuse a change of workplace if he is in one of the following 2 cases:

-- The change shall be made in the same geographical area as that provided for in the employment contract
+- The change shall take place in the same geographical area as provided for in the employment contract

 - The employee signed a mobility clause

-In other cases, the employee's agreement is necessary.
+In other cases, the employee's consent is required.

-The concept of geographical area is not strictly defined.
-It is often about the labour pool.
+The notion of geographical sector is not strictly defined.
+It's often about the labor pool.

-In the event of a dispute, the judge shall decide on the characteristics of the geographical area, on a case-by-case basis, taking into account, for example, the following conditions:
+In the event of a dispute, it is the judge who decides on the characteristics of the geographical area, on a case-by-case basis, taking into account, for example, the following conditions:

-- Distance between initial site and new site
+- Distance from original site to new site

 - Access to public transport

-When the company moves to the geographic area of the original workplace, it is a simple change in the working conditions that is required of the employee.
+When the company moves to the geographical area of the original workplace, it is simply a change in working conditions that is imposed on the employee.

 The employee's agreement is therefore not necessary.

-If he refuses to change places of work, he may dismissed for personal reasons.
+If he refuses to change his place of work, he can be dismissed for personal reasons.

 Outside the sector

-The employee's agreement is not necessary when the company moves as soon as its employment contract provides for mobility clause.
+The employee's agreement is not necessary when the company moves, provided that his contract of employment provides for a mobility clause.

-This clause must delimit the precise zone where the mutation can be considered (department, region, entire France).
+This clause must delimit the precise zone where the transfer can be envisaged (department, region, whole France).

-The employee's refusal justifies termination for personal reasons.
+The employee's refusal justifies a dismissal on personal grounds.

-Employees cannot be forced to follow the company that employs them.
+The employee cannot be forced to follow the company which employs him.

-The employee's agreement is mandatory because it is a modification of his employment contract.
+The employee's agreement is mandatory, as it is a modification of his employment contract.

-If the transfer of the place of work is due to economic difficulties or mobility agreement, the employer shall propose the modification of the employment contract by registered letter with acknowledgement of receipt.
+If the transfer of the place of work is the result of economic difficulties or a mobility agreement, the employer must propose the amendment of the employment contract by registered letter with acknowledgement of receipt.

-The employee has 1 month to refuse this change (15 days if the company is in reorganisation or liquidation).
+The employee has 1 month to refuse this modification (15 days if the company is in receivership or liquidation).

-In case of refusal, the employee shall be entitled to the dismissal for economic reasons.
+In the event of refusal, the employee shall be entitled to the dismissal on economic grounds.

-the employee is considered to have accepted the change if he or she has not responded within the time limit.
+the employee shall be deemed to have accepted the modification if he has not replied within the time limit.